 People generally stretch themselves every day of their lives by working a 9 to 5 job to set aside a portion of their monthly income for mutual funds investment.
 After fund allocation in mutual funds, they use the money to spend either on themselves or to fulfill their loved one’s needs.
 A reason why people sign up for mutual fund schemes is that those schemes come with the potential to fetch long-term wealth.
 People can use the said wealth after retirement for their day-to-day expenditures.
 Apart from the regular inflow of revenue through investments, after retiring, many people also generally rely on the income earned by their children.

 While some people manage to save for both a retirement fund and a children’s fund, others don’t know how to do so.
 So, that’s where one of the different variants of mutual funds is known for stepping in.
-The said variant of mutual funds is referred to as solution-oriented mutual fund schemes.
+The said variant of mutual funds is called solution-oriented mutual fund schemes.
 Solution-oriented funds are a newly introduced category of mutual funds known for coming with unique features, strategies, and objectives.
 In these mutual funds, a portfolio is designed to achieve specific goals, such as retirement planning and planning for a child’s education.

 What are the features of solution-oriented schemes?